DevOpsDolapo/DevOps_Projects/PROJECT 4/Project4.md

 ## Introduction to LEMP Stack Architecture

 The LEMP stack is made up of Linux OS, Nginx Server, MySQL Database, and PHP.
-It is also open-source just like the LAMP stack and is used to create dynamic web applications.
+Its components are also all open-source just like the LAMP stack and is used to create dynamic web applications.

 The acronym LEMP can be broken down as follows: